-Another fast food giant, McDonald’s, does business in 119 countries around the world.
+McDonald’s, another fast-food giant, does business in 119 countries around the world.
 For those markets where McDonald’s does not already have a presence, Afghanistan, for example, the company does not have any firm plans to open locations in these countries.
 The company says it is instead focusing on the markets where it already has a presence.

 The best place to look for getting started is the International Franchise Association.
 It can help you with the first steps to take and what opportunities are available in the global marketplace.
-As in any new international expansion, there will be challenges: cultural differences, legal considerations, contract negotiations and intellectual property issues, to name just a few.
-For a snapshot of what is involved, read, “Dealing with the Complexities of International Expansion”.
+As in any new international expansion, there will be challenges: cultural differences, legal considerations, contract negotiations, and intellectual property issues, to name just a few.
+Of course, the process is not without its complexities.

 Where to Look for Franchising Help